shogochiai/elixir-omg/README.md

 Demo of logs scrubbing from STDOUT and fed by docker to host's syslog.
 Might be a good starting point for investigation.

+All changes to apps/*/lib/application.ex were done to remove the need to have geth, database, config etc.

 Building docker container: